-The terrain seems rather empty at first glance, as there's no defensive towers dotted around the map: only spawn buildings (outposts for the humans, gates for the demons).
-The main building in each base also serves as a super outpost/gate that sends troops to all 3 lanes at once.
+The terrain seems rather empty at first glance.
+There's no defensive towers dotted around the map: only spawn buildings for the troops (called outposts for the humans, or gates for the demons).
+The main building in each base also serves as a "super" outpost/gate that sends troops to all 3 lanes at once.

-All outposts and gates have a strong attack for self-defence.
-In exchange for gold, they can also teleport friendly heroes to themselves as reinforcements, or spawn bonus waves of troops on a modest cooldown.
+All of these outposts and gates have a strong attack for self-defence.
+In exchange for gold, they can teleport friendly heroes to themselves as reinforcements, or spawn bonus waves of troops on a modest cooldown.

-The building site at the centre of the map can construct either a new outpost or gate for 2000 gold.
+The building site at the centre of the map can construct either a new outpost or gate at its location for 2000 gold.
 Any destroyed outposts or gates will leave a building site behind them, which can be claimed by either team, and is constructed immediately with full health.
-Hence the initial race to 2000 gold is an important one, as an extra base on the mid lane will add spawns, making a counterpush quite difficult.
+Hence the initial race to 2000 gold is an important one, as an extra base on the mid lane will add spawns, making a counter-push quite difficult.

 The humans have a natural push advantage along the mid lane, since it is fed by three spawn buildings rather than two.
 But that isn't necessarily imbalanced, as this is an asymmetric game.
 The asymmetry is very noticeable when it comes to each team's troops and upgrade paths, which deserve to be described separately:

 - The Humans have four Outposts, and each will periodically spawn a war party of five units: two Soldiers, a War Hound, an Archer, and an Adept or a Priest (has Heal).
 The waves alternate between Adepts and Priests.